arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

   route :: Proxy layout -> IO (RouteResult (ServerT layout (EitherT ServantErr IO))) -> Router
 ```

-This typeclass specifies things which can create a `Router`.
-A `Router` can
+This typeclass specifies things that can be used to create a `Router`.
+A
-then be turned into a Wai application.
+`Router` can then be turned into a Wai application.

 So what instances are available for the `HasServer` typeclass?
 Let's ask ghci.